benguz/thelatepass.org/pages/index.md

 ---
-title: Changing global healthcare using open source principles
+title: Changing education through students, not policy.
-description: The One Fact Foundation is on a mission to change global health care using open source principles.
+description: The One Fact Foundation is on a mission to change global health care and education using open source principles.
 ---

 {% section .hero %}

 {% typewriter /%}

-> Vision: Convenient, easy, and free healthcare for every person on the planet by 2030.
-Here's what we are building to make this a reality:
+> Try Doorstops, our resources directly for students that grow their agency, self-esteem, and belonging: from how to ask for an extension to how to change school culture.

 {% /section %}